-I had planned to write while I was on holiday.
+I had planned to write while I was at Coachella (yeah – like that was ever going to happen).
 This was a very good idea at the time but then I realised I was enjoying myself way too much and just like that it turned out that I didn’t do a damn thing.
 Well, I did do something I ate good American food (Bubble Gum Shrimp try it), enjoyed the festival; gambled in Vegas; explored Arizona and caught a good old tan.
 (I do love catching a tan).

 It’s been about a month since I went to Coachella and the reason why I haven’t written anything is simply that I have been debating what I should write about first.
 I asked my lovely followers what they wanted to hear first between Vegas and #Beychella!
 I knew the answer was going to be Beychella, but I always like to hear from you guys first.
 It’s always important for me that I deliver content that you value!!
 I am pretty sure I will have to write a few articles about the festival itself, so if I haven’t covered everything you want to know, be sure to put your requests in the comments section below!

 Since I have been back from America, the question I get asked is “how was COACHELLA” LOL!
 My immediate response is and always will be that “it was AMAZING”, because it if I’m honest it really was.
 Coachella in one word was amazing.
 Now don’t get me wrong there are several other words I can use to explain how the festival was, but I wanted MyBreakingViewers to be the first to know my actual initial thoughts.
 Now, before I get into the glitz and glam, I thought it would be good to give a personal overview of what Coachella is because I don’t expect everyone to know.

 SIDE NOTE: Even if you do know what Coachella is, it may still be useful for you to read this section because I share some general tips for the event itself!

 I like to think all my readers know what Coachella is, but if you don’t do not worry… because MyBreakingViews is going to explain it all to you….